-Kenjgewin Teg is an Indigenous-owned and -governed college in M’Chigeeng on beautiful Manitoulin Island.
-Kenjgewin Teg means “place of knowledge,” and the school was founded 27 years ago to answer a question: “What does ‘education’ really mean for the Anishinabek of Mnidoo Mnising (Manitoulin Island)?
+Kenjgewin Teg is an Indigenous-owned and -governed college in M’Chigeeng on Manitoulin Island.
+Kenjgewin Teg means “place of learning,” and the school was founded 27 years ago to answer a question: what does education mean for the Anishinabek of Mnidoo Mnising (Manitoulin Island)?
 The school offers holistic education based on Anishinabek cultural learning and welcomes all students, who learn from Traditional Knowledge Holders and Elders through classes, a traditional Teaching Lodge and confidential, personal guidance.

-- Indigenous Education: Through partnerships with colleges and universities, students can access accredited programs in Indigenous teacher education, Anishinaabemowin early childhood education and more.
+• Indigenous Education: Through partnerships with colleges and universities, students can access accredited programs in Indigenous teacher education, Anishinaabemowin early childhood education and more.

-- Personal Support Worker
+• Personal Support Worker

-- Master of Social Work
+• Master of Social Work

-- Aboriginal Teacher Education
+• Indigenous Teacher Education